Nineteen properties to kick off 2019

 Simon Farland and Chase Erceg of Barfoot & Thompson's North Shore Commercial branch are marketing the two-level industrial Unit 8 at 4 Rawiri Place for an asking price of $2,735,000 plus GST.

-"The unit is on a site within the recently completed Hobsonville Workspace development of 23 sites — all of which have been sold to owner-occupiers, developers or investors," Farland says.
+"The unit is on a site within the recently completed Hobsonville Workspace development of 23 sites - all of which have been sold to either owner occupiers, developers or investors," Farland says.

 "The property at is being developed by CSS Property Limited and the industrial units built by Eagle & Franich Construction.
 Unit 8 is the last remaining unit available for sale and is a prime road front unit that will be sold new with vacant possession."